Chunyu-Lin-bjtu/autoware-wiki/Calibration(EN).md

 　　![fig. 3.2](https://github.com/CPFL/Autoware/wiki/images_Calibration/fig3_2.png)

-3.3　To change Pattern Size and Pattern Number, after changing the value, click (X) on<br>
+3.3　To change Pattern Size and Pattern Number, after changing the value, click (X)<br>
-　　　the upper left to temporarily exit and restart the Calibration Tool Kit.<br>
+　　　on the upper left to temporarily exit and restart the Calibration Tool Kit.<br>
 　　　*The setting values of Autoware standard checkerboard are as follows.<br>
 　　　　- Pattern Size： 0.108 X 0.108<br>
 　　　　- Pattern Number： 6 X 8